Indiana Electronic Health Records (EHR) Incentive Program

 following audit guidelines do not apply to that process.
 When the MAPIR of the EHR Provider Incentive Payment system receives a transaction from the Medicare & Medicaid EHR Incentive Program Registration & Attestation System (R&A) indicating that a provider has registered for the Indiana HIT EHR Incentive Program, a transaction is stored in the database.
 All the information submitted by the provider is analyzed to ensure consistency with IHCP data.

 automated and manual steps, the following two basic validations are

 - Validate that the provider is currently enrolled as an IHCP

-- Validate that the provider is an eligible professional (EP) or The provider is contacted if supporting information is required to resolve any discrepancies or if additional documentation is recoupment indicators and other potential incorrect payments.
+- Validate that the provider is an EP or EH

+The provider is contacted if supporting information is required to resolve any discrepancies or if additional documentation is recoupment indicators and other potential incorrect payments.
 EHs or EPs that received a Medicaid incentive payment are subject to a review.
 A provider selection process based on proven Medicaid stratification variables and risk assessment criteria is used by field audits if a desk review does not conclude audit

 - A review of financial payments

 - A review of the documentation supporting adopt, implement, and specific to each provider based on the type of documentation available.
-This documentation could include electronic as well as Appeals Process Overview process in place for eligible providers to appeal provider eligibility determinations and HIT EHR Provider Incentive Payments. payments, provider eligibility determinations, and demonstrations to adopt, implement, upgrade, or meaningfully use CEHRT.
-In accordance with 405 IAC 1-1.5-2(d), a provider that
+This documentation could include electronic as well as Appeals Process Overview

+The FSSA has a process in place for eligible providers to appeal provider eligibility determinations and HIT EHR Provider Incentive payments, provider eligibility determinations, and demonstrations of efforts to adopt, implement, upgrade, or meaningfully use In accordance with 405 IAC 1-1.5-2(d), a provider that